 If there was a prize for the most disgusting pest, the cockroach would win.

-The most common types of cockroaches in the U.S. are the American and German cockroach.
+The most common types of cockroaches in the U.S. are the American and German cockroaches.
 The American cockroach is brown to reddish brown with a maximum size of 2.1 inches.
-The German cockroach is pale brown and about ½ inch in size.
+The German cockroach is pale brown and about an inch in size.

 To help keep your home pest free, make sure all garbage bags and trash cans are tightly sealed to eliminate food sources.
 Pick up or cover uneaten pet food or store until next meal time.

 Let HomeTeam perform a thorough inspection of your home and perimeter and identify potential entry points as well as harborage areas.
 Our technicians will treat live infestations and recommend a pest management plan to keep your home pest-free.

 Yes, according to the Asthma and Allergy Foundation, cockroaches can trigger allergies and asthma.
 Cockroach allergen is believed to derive from saliva, feces and body parts of roaches.
 The first step is to rid your home of these pests.
 Since they resist many types of control methods, it is best to call in pest control experts.

 Contact the branch office nearest you to find out how you can help control cockroaches in your home.

 HomeTeam Pest Defense, a pest management service, details the unpleasant characteristics of the cockroach and why it’s important to eliminate your home’s infestation.